Friedmann-like universes with torsion: Introduction

-We will investigate spatially homogeneous and isotropic spacetimes with non-zero torsion, but containing matter with zero spin.
-In other words, torsion will not be directly related to the material component, but it will be treated as an intrinsic property of the host spacetime (see~\cite{CLS} for a related discussion).
+We will investigate spatially homogeneous and isotropic spacetimes with non-zero torsion, which contain matter that may or may not have spin.
+In other words, torsion can be directly related to the material component, but it might also be treated as an intrinsic property of the host spacetime (see~\cite{CLS} for a related discussion).
 Given the high symmetry of the latter, the allowed torsion field has to satisfy certain constraints.
-We will therefore introduce an ansatz for the torsion tensor that preserves both the spatial homogeneity and the spatial isotropy of the host.
-Practically speaking, torsion is now fully determined by a scalar function that depends only on time, with the associated torsion vector being purely timelike.
-This allows us to construct and study the torsional analogues of the standard Friedmann-Robertson-Walker (FRW) universes.
+We therefore adopt a specific form for the torsion tensor that preserves both the spatial homogeneity and the spatial isotropy of the host.
+This was first introduced in~\cite{T} and falls into the class of the so-called vectorial torsion fields~\cite{O}.
+Practically speaking, torsion is fully determined by a scalar function that depends only on time.
+Then, using the Cartan field equations, one can obtain the corresponding expression for the spin.
+These choices allow us to construct and study the torsional analogues of the standard Friedmann-Robertson-Walker (FRW) universes.
 In the process we show that, despite the presence of torsion, the high symmetry of the FRW background also ensures the symmetry of the associated Ricci curvature tensor.
 This in turn implies that the corresponding Einstein and energy-momentum tensors are symmetric as well.
-Moreover, starting from first principles and using both 1+3 covariant and metric-based techniques, we present the three key formulae monitoring the evolution of these models, namely the Friedmann, the Raychaudhuri, and the continuity equations.\footnote{For the benefit of the readers we provide two appendices, with all the auxiliary relations and the technical information necessary to reproduce our results, at the end of the manuscript.} Although analytical solutions are only possible in simple cases, they are indicative of the occasionally unexpected way torsion can modify the standard evolution of the classic Friedmann cosmologies.
-This stems from the fact that torsion can generally play the role of the spatial curvature, or even act as an effective cosmological constant, or some other form of dark energy.
-For example, the torsional analogue of the Milne model (with the torsion \textquotedblleft replacing\textquotedblright\ the negative curvature of the spatial sections), is found to behave more like the relativistic de Sitter universe (where torsion now plays the role of the cosmological constant).
-Next, we turn our attention to static spacetimes with non-zero torsion.
-In particular, we study the structure of the torsional analogue of the Einstein-static universe and also investigate its linear stability.
-We find that, in this particular case, torsion cannot replace the cosmological constant but it can play the role of non-zero 3-curvature.
-As a result, there can be static models with non-zero torsion and all three types of spatial geometry, that is Euclidean, spherical or hyperbolic.
-Finally, using standard perturbative techniques, we show that the linear stability of these new static spacetimes depends on the particulars of the allowed torsion field and on their spatial curvature.
-More specifically, static solutions with positive curvature seem to be always unstable, while those with zero or negative 3-curvature can achieve stable configurations.
+Moreover, starting from first principles and using both 1+3 covariant and metric-based techniques, we present the three key formulae monitoring the evolution of these models, namely the Friedmann, the Raychaudhuri, and the continuity equations.\footnote{For the benefit of the readers we provide two appendices, with all the auxiliary relations and the technical information necessary to reproduce our results, at the end of the manuscript.} These enable us to ``quantify'' the torsion input to the total effective energy density of the system, by means of an associated $\Omega$-parameter, as well as its contribution to the deceleration parameter.
+We also introduce a set of dimensionless variables that measure the relative strength of the torsion effect.